aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 val t2 = System.nanoTime
 println(s"Command '${command}' on file '${inputfile}' finished in ${(t2-t1)*1E-9} seconds")
 ```
-2. The operation `count-all` is implemented using the `count` function.
+2. The command `count-all` is implemented using the `count` function.
 The output should look similar to the following.
 ```text
 Total count for file 'nasa_19950801.tsv' is 30969 Total count for file '19950630.23-19950801.00.tsv' is 1891709